 The World in 2050 Challenge recognizes the best startups, research, inventions, and organizations tackling the world's most intractable challenges in seven categories.
 Each of the seven clusters represent a major trend that will be transformative for our long-term future.
-Nominations are accepted on a rolling basis and winners are announced quarterly.
-Applications are also reviewed by Funding Partners for investment opportunities.

 The issues, which define the 21st century are unfolding daily.
 As populations grow and urban centers expand, humanity’s mutual needs increasingly collide.
 Clean water, fresh air, renewable energy and climate change are challenges confronting all nations collectively.
 Coming up with the solutions will take an inter-disciplinary approach.